Jerry Lawler: Other endeavors

 In 1999, Lawler ran for mayor of Memphis, Tennessee.
 His platform focused on making the streets safer for residents, beautifying the city, and improving the quality of education.
 In addition, he vowed to attract businesses to Memphis, improve the flow of traffic, create more parks, and decrease property taxes.
 Lawler ended up with 11.7% of ballots, beating twelve of the fifteen candidates.
 Ultimately, however, Mayor Willie Herenton was easily reelected.

 In 2000, Lawler made a very brief cameo appearance in the music video of "I Can't Lie To Me" By Clay Davidson.
 On December 17, 2002; he released his autobiography titled It's Good To Be The King...
 Sometimes.
 On July 8, 2009, Lawler again ran for the position of Mayor of Memphis in a special mayoral election; on October 15, 2009.
 He was in 5th with 4% of the vote.

 Lawler is also a commercial artist, designing graphics for various companies, including WWE.
 In 2007, he painted the cover of the wrestling comic book Headlocked.

 In 2012, he played the role of Sheriff Jackson Cole in the horror comedy film Girls Gone Dead.

 Lawler has provided his voice for numerous WWE video games in which he has appeared as a commentator.
 He is also a playable character in a number of WWE games, WWE All Stars as a wrestler, WWE '12 as both a wrestler and a commentator and WWE '13, WWE 2K14, WWE 2K15, and WWE 2K16, WWE 2K17 and WWE 2K Battlegrounds simply as a commentator and WWE 2K20 as a wrestler.

 In 2016, Lawler and business partner Barry Aycock opened a wrestling-themed establishment King Jerry Lawler's Hall of Fame Bar & Grille on Beale Street, Downtown Memphis, Tennessee.
 The next year Lawler opened King Jerry Lawler's Memphis BBQ Co. in Cordova, Tennessee.

 In March 2017, Lawler launched the wrestling and pop-culture podcast Dinner with the King.
 His co-host is Glenn Moore and the podcast is produced by Pod Avenue.
 The podcast ceased production after Moore was accused of scamming Lawler fans who tried to buy merchandise and artwork from Lawler.
-Lawler and new co-host Scott Reedy started a new podcast called The Jerry Lawler Show in 2019.
+Lawler and new co-host Scott Reedy started a new podcast called The Jerry Lawler Show in 2019 and ran until 2020.